 where the central electronic chain is described by $H_\mathrm{C}$, the fermionic reservoirs $\ell=\{L,R\}$ by $H_\ell$, and the coupling between the chain and reservoir $\ell$ by $H_{\mathrm{C}\ell}$.
 The tight-binding chain coupled to a classical spin is modeled by the (classical) single-impurity Kondo model (with $s$-$d$-type interaction)

 The first term in equation~(\ref{eq:Hamiltonian_Quantum_Closed}) is the kinetic energy associated with electron hopping between neighboring sites.
 Here, $c_{j\sigma}^\dagger$ and $c_{j\sigma}^\pdagger$ denote the fermionic creation and annihilation operators with spin $\sigma=\{\uparrow,\downarrow\}$ at site $j$ and $\gamma$ is the hopping integral.
-In the analysis below we fix $\gamma = 1$ meaning that we are using $\gamma$ as the energy unit and time is in units of $\gamma^{-1}$.
-All relevant physical constants are absorbed into the parameters of the model.
+In the analysis below, we fix $\gamma = 1$ meaning that we are using $\gamma$ as the energy unit and time is in units of $\gamma^{-1}$.
+All relevant physical constants are absorbed into the model parameters.

 The second term controls the electronic filling via electrochemical potential $\overline{\mu}$.
-Here we assume that the system is small enough that its equilibrium electrochemical potential can be set externally, e.g., by an auxiliary gate electrode, which does not contribute to the charge and spin transport.
-If not stated otherwise, $\overline{\mu}$ is taken zero which sets the half-filling condition.
+Here, we assume that the system is small enough that its equilibrium electrochemical potential can be set externally, e.g., by an auxiliary gate electrode, which does not contribute to the charge and spin transport.
+If not stated otherwise, $\overline{\mu}$ is taken to zero which sets the half-filling condition.

-The last term describes the local coupling of a localized spin $\vec{S}_m(t)\in \mathds{R}^3$ to the spin polarization of the electrons at chain site $m$, where $\bm{\sigma}$ denotes the vector of Pauli matrices.
-Note, that $H_\mathrm{C}(t)$ acquires a time-dependence through $\vec{S}_m(t)$, as discussed in detail below.
+The last term describes the local coupling of a localized spin $\vec{S}_m(t)\in \mathds{R}^3$ to the spin polarization of the electrons at the chain site $m$, where $\bm{\sigma}$ denotes the vector of Pauli matrices.
+Note that $H_\mathrm{C}(t)$ acquires a time dependence through $\vec{S}_m(t)$, as discussed in detail below.

 The electronic reservoirs and their coupling to the central chain is modeled by